 Credit: @luminocityfestival on Instagram

 Wonder and imagination come to life in an awe-inspiring display of art, light, and color at the LuminoCity Festival.
-Celebrate the holiday season as you navigate this immersive glowing world full of magic and dazzling lights spread out across 17 acres at Eisenhower Park.
-Encounter prehistoric creatures while exploring the land before time at the Dinosaur Adventure, go on an illuminating Wildlife Safari, meet the Cheshire Cat and White Rabbit at Alice’s Enchantment, and more at this breathtaking festival of lights.
-East Meadow; Timed ticketing; prices vary.
+Celebrate the magic of the winter season as you navigate this immersive glowing world full of wonder and dazzling light displays spread out across Eisenhower Park.
+You'll also find food trucks serving delicious bites, holiday gift shops perfect for festive shopping, and special theme nights packed with surprises.
+East Meadow; Timed ticketing; prices vary; children ages 3 and under get free admission.

 New York State Craft Brewers Festival (Finger Lakes)

-Here’s your chance to explore all of the great beers from New York State’s finest breweries all under one roof!
-More than 55 breweries from far and wide will gather at the historic Landmark Theatre in downtown Syracuse for the 9th annual New York State Craft Brewers Festival.
+Explore great beers from New York State’s finest breweries all under one roof!
+Enjoy samples from more than 45 breweries from KCBC to Ommegang at the historic Landmark Theatre in downtown Syracuse for the 12th annual New York State Craft Brewers Festival.
 Beer enthusiasts will discover new styles, flavors, and brands as they meet the masters behind the craft.
-Some of Syracuse’s best food vendors from Pastabilities to Limp Lizard will also be on hand dishing out savory eats.
+Some of Syracuse’s best food vendors will also be on hand dishing out savory eats.
 Each ticket comes with a 7-ounce souvenir tasting glass.
-Syracuse; Tickets $60 in advance, $70 at the gate; $15 for designated drivers.
+Syracuse; General Admission: $60 Advance (plus taxes & fees), Designated Driver: $15 Advance (plus taxes & fees).

 Macy’s Thanksgiving Day Parade (NYC)

-For millions, watching the Macy’s Thanksgiving Day Parade is a Turkey Day tradition.
-If you feel like you’ve watched it live on TV long enough, and want to experience the wonder in-person, head to Manhattan this November for its 96th anniversary.
-Look for the Bluey balloon as the lovable puppy makes its big parade debut, wave to the parade floats, and enjoy the star-studded acts performing along the 2.5-mile route.
+For millions, watching the Macy’s Thanksgiving Day Parade on their TVs is a Turkey Day tradition, but if you want to experience the wonder in-person, head to Manhattan this November for its 99th installment.
+Look out for your favorite character balloons, wave to the elaborate floats, and enjoy the star-studded acts performing along the 2.5-mile route.
 To get a good viewing spot, it’s recommended that spectators arrive before 6:30 am.
 Wear warm clothes and bring a thermos of warm coffee or hot cocoa to help you stay warm.
 If you happen to be in the city the day before the parade, you can see the balloons being blown up near the American Museum of Natural History just off of Central Park West.
 Manhattan; Free to attend.

 Peace, Love, and Lights (Catskills)